 This is a hospitality venue with an other-worldly vision.
 Taking inspiration from the tech sector (the owners directly attribute their ideas to Apple founder, Steve Jobs), MEC restaurant has quirky futuristic props indoors, with displays showing LED lights and computer setups.
 The food, on the other hand, is another story, staying deeply steeped in Sicilian customs — homemade pastas, lasagnes, and mouth-watering pastries, all with creative menu names.
 In their own words, a MEC dish is “typical but not too typical.”

 An ambitious Palermo restaurant that is well worth the visit.
 The owner is a self-starter who found quick success serving up some of Sicily’s finest, with a slight personal twist.
 Surrender to Bebop’s wine pairing list for a most impressive evening in Palermo Sicily.

-Read more: Why pay for restaurant reservation software when you can have all the best up-to-the-minute features cost free?
-Palermo’s best restaurants can all enjoy the many benefits of online reservations without spending a penny.
+Read more: Why pay for restaurant reservation software when you can have all the best up-to-the-minute features?
+Palermo’s best restaurants can all enjoy the many benefits of online reservations.